 Thanks to distributors, the system is more efficient, reliable and secure.
 As logistics experts, distributors don't manufacture, prescribe, or promote drugs.
 They also don't make clinical decisions about who should or should not receive a medication or what medication is best for a particular patient.
 Getting a drug starts with a prescription, and distributors help ensure that what your healthcare provider prescribes reaches your hospital, pharmacy, or other healthcare facility safely and reliably.
 In the first six months after the first vaccine authorizations, the healthcare distribution industry played a critical role in ensuring that millions of life-saving COVID-19 vaccines and their associated supplies were safely delivered to patients.

 That number is increasing every day.
 Public health partners and federal, state, and local governments regularly turn to distributors during national emergencies to gain their leadership and expertise to deliver vaccines safely, efficiently and reliably in thousands of locations across the country.
 In addition, distributors manage extensive relationships with domestic and international manufacturers to provide medical supplies, including critical personal protective equipment (PPE).Healthcare distributors have been fully involved in COVID-19 response efforts, working with federal, state and local government agencies to distribute medical supplies, PPE, therapeutic treatments and vaccines.
 From managing the unique inventory demands of the first critical points to ensuring access to emerging treatment and testing options, HDA members have leveraged its extensive supply and distribution networks, logistics expertise, and expertise in managing public health emergencies.
 HDA distributor members now work tirelessly to overcome the exceptional and unprecedented demands of vaccine deployment across the country by acting as centralized distributors, working with states to move products to dispensing sites, and supporting independent pharmacies in the first administration line.
 Manufacturers create drugs and sell them in bulk to wholesalers who then sell them to pharmacies.
 Wholesalers use complex logistics and packaging methods to receive and deliver medicines on time in good condition.

 The complexity of the drug supply chain means that the pharmaceutical landscape is changing.
 The wholesaler's role in managing the life sciences supply chain is to make the drug purchasing process from pharmaceutical manufacturers more efficient.
 While some supply chain logistics companies focus on seamlessly transporting medicines from manufacturers to pharmacies, others focus on direct delivery to patients' homes.
-The drug supply chain involves a range of stakeholders, from the manufacturers who create the drugs to the pharmacies that distribute them and the PBMs that oversee the process.
-From larger entities taking on multiple roles in the drug supply chain, as seen with Express Scripts, benefit purchasing manager for insurance company Cigna, to tech startups simplifying drug distribution, this is how the complex pharmaceutical market is changing.
+The drug supply chain involves a range of stakeholders from manufacturers who create drugs to pharmacies that distribute them as well as Pharmacy Benefit Managers (PBMs) that oversee the process.
+From larger entities taking on multiple roles in the drug supply chain such as Express Scripts benefit purchasing manager for insurance company Cigna to tech startups simplifying drug distribution this is how the complex pharmaceutical market is changing.
 These men's health companies recruit patients online or through apps prescribe generic drugs or over-the-counter products then deliver medicines directly to patients' homes in discrete packaging.
 Pharmaceutical manufacturers manage drug distribution from point of production to drug wholesalers or directly to retail pharmacy chains specialty pharmacies hospital chains or some health plans.
 By combining purchasing power wholesalers can help smaller pharmacies better negotiate with generic drug manufacturers.